tlswg/tls13-spec/draft-ietf-tls-tls13.md

        00
        0101010101010101010101010101010101010101010101010101010101010101

+On the sender side the process for computing the signature field of the CertificateVerify message takes as input:

+- The content covered by the digital signature
+- The private signing key corresponding to the certificate sent in the previous message

-If sent by a server, the signature algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).
+If the CertificateVerify message is sent by a server, the signature algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).

-If sent by a client, the signature algorithm used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.
+If sent by a client, the signature algorithm used in the signature MUST be one of those present in the supported_signature_algorithms field of the "signature_algorithms" extension in the CertificateRequest message.

 In addition, the signature algorithm MUST be compatible with the key in the sender's end-entity certificate.
 RSA signatures MUST use an